kjameer0/snippetbox/notes/chapter-2.md

 The internal directory code can only be imported by folders inside parent folder.
 Other projects that download your code can't use the code in the internal folder.

 I learned that malicious actors can move through my file system with relative paths if path names coming from users aren't cleaned.

+To use mux.Handle(path, handler) the second parameter needs to already be a handler. mux.HandlerFunc(path, func) takes a regular function that matches the ServeHttp function signature and coerces it to the Handler interface.

+ServeMux satisfies the http.Handler interface.

+Go web apps are just chains of http handlers

 ## Questions

 - what exact type is a http.Request?